khatyan/kpimsbpmn/README.md

+# Simple Process Automation
+I have created this repository in order to learn redwood first of all and then learn a bit about process automation.
+I am using [https://bpmn.io/] library to import a bpmn process.
+It's no where close to a system and faraway from any to be taken credits.

 # Redwood
 >**HEADS UP:** RedwoodJS is _NOT_ ready for use in Production.
 It relies heavily on Prisma2, which is currently in testing with an expected production release coming soon.
 See status at ["Is Prisma2 Ready?"](https://isprisma2ready.com)